 Community-Based Participatory Research Training Program

 This training program aims to train University of Rochester researchers (faculty, trainees and students) and community members in community-engaged research using community-based participatory research (CBPR) principles.
 The course offers an introduction from basic CBPR principles, to communication, funding, and sustainability.
-Through the program, participants will form relationships and research teams to co-develop and submit proposals for the CBPR Pilot-to-Pipeline Awards.
+Through the program, participants will form relationships and research teams to co-develop and submit proposals for the CBPR Pipeline-to-Pilot Awards.